it-all/pageflow/README.md

 # Pageflow
-Pageflow initializes a PHP page controller app with important PHP settings, a custom error handler, optional PHPMailer access, optional PostGreSQL database connection (PHP pgsql extension required).
+Pageflow initializes a PHP page controller app with important PHP settings, a custom error handler, optional PHPMailer access, optional PostgreSQL database connection (PHP pgsql extension required).

 ## Why Page Controller?
 Small and medium sized web apps may not need the overhead of front controlled [frameworks](https://toys.lerdorf.com/the-no-framework-php-mvc-framework).
 Request routing in front controllers adds a layer of abstraction and complexity that can be eliminated by a simple page controller model, with only 1 required file at the top of each page to provide configuration and access to commonly used features.